 That being said, if you’ve never sold art online then it can feel like a very daunting experience, after all – where do you start?

-Whether you choose to sell your art online via an actual online gallery or somewhere else entirely, it’s still incredibly important that you have your own website built too.
+Whether you choose to sell your art online via an actual online gallery or somewhere else entirely, it’s still incredibly important that you have your own art portfolio website built too.
 Aside from social media, there really is no better place to showcase your work and connect directly with potential buyers and lovers of your work.
-It’s also worth noting that a website is yours.
+It’s also worth noting that an art portfolio website is yours.

 Likewise, you may be finding great success with an online gallery but having all your paintings on one platform is akin to having all of your eggs in one basket – not a good idea.